Should You Replace Your Child’s Car Seat After a Crash?

 NHTSA Car Seat Replacement Recommendations

-By NHTSA standards, a car accident is minor if all of the following statements apply:
+According to the NHTSA, a car accident is considered minor if all of the following conditions are met:

-• The vehicle can safely be driven away from the scene of the crash.
+• The vehicle can be driven away safely from the crash site.

 Car Seat Inspections After a Crash